 The government aims to establish a new Single Enforcement Body called the ‘Fair Work Agency’ to represent workers' rights and support them with tribunal claims.

-This will be a be a new authority that can:
+This will be a new authority that can:

 - bring a claim to an employment tribunal on behalf of a worker who may be unable or unwilling to do so themselves